MA in Pastoral Counseling

 This degree program prepares pastoral clinicians to provide therapeutic services in faith-based contexts.
 A multidisciplinary curriculum and peer learning groups are among the distinguishing characteristics of this degree.

 Students in this program will find an understanding of pastoral counseling incorporating both the best of psychological theory and the riches of contemporary theology.
-They will find educational approaches that combine both theory and practice.
+They will find educational and spiritual approaches that combine both theory and practice.
 They will discover a vision of the counselor that reflects both individual and relational work, supportive and intensive therapies, psychological competence and theological congruence.
 And they will find a methodology that is consistently committed to the achievement of personal and professional integration.

 In order to meet the current licensure requirements of the state of Illinois (LPC* as a base for moving toward LCPC*), and to respond to developing nationwide trends toward interstate licensure portability, while continuing to provide the integrative pastoral focus of Loyola’s MA Pastoral Counseling degree, the degree has moved to a three year, 60-hour design.